FluidTYPO3/vhs/Documentation/ViewHelpers/Page/Resources/Fal.rst

 :aspect:`Required`
    false
 :aspect:`Description`
    Enables Record Sliding - amount of levels which shall get walked up the rootline, including the current page.
 For infinite sliding (till the rootpage) set to -1.
-Only the first PID which has at minimum one record is used
+Only the first PID which has at minimum one record is used.

 .. _page.resources.fal_slidecollect: